Cauchy's Surface Area Formula in the Funk Geometry: Preliminaries

-Given any two $(d-1)$-dimensional smooth surfaces $\Phi$ and $\Psi$ embedded in $\RE^d$ and any differentiable map $f: \Phi \mapsto \Psi$, at each $x \in \Phi$, the \emph{Jacobian} of $f$ is the local area-stretch factor of this function at $x$, that is, the scaling of the $(d-1)$-dimensional surface measure under the differential of $f$ at $x$.
-(See, e.g., \cite{Car76} for details.)
-This is the factor appearing in the change-of-variables formula for surface integrals.
+Given two $C^1$ hypersurfaces $\Phi,\Psi \subset \RE^d$ and a differentiable map $f:\Phi \to \Psi$, the Jacobian of $f$ at $x \in \Phi$ is the local area-stretch factor induced by the differential $Df(x)$ on the tangent space of $\Phi$ at $x$.
+Equivalently, it is the factor appearing in the change-of-variables formula for surface integrals (see, for example,~\cite{Car76}).